brucemack/brucemack.github.io/ampersand/index.md

 the PING protocol could probably carry out an NTP-like time synchronization function which could eliminate the need for out-of-band timing protocols entirely.
 This is something for future research.

+The one advantage of using a legit stratum 1 NTP server is that it allows GPS-based clients and NTP-based clients to be mixed in the same voter network.

 ### Conclusion